Favourite: English literature

 Lord Macaulay wrote in 1844 of George III's old tutor, John Stuart, who became Prime Minister: "He was a favourite, and favourites have always been odious in this country.
 No mere favourite had been at the head of the government since the dagger of Felton had reached the heart of the Duke of Buckingham".

 Study of the subject

-In 1974 Jean Bérenger published "Pour une enquête européenne, l’histoire du ministeriat au XVIIe siècle" in Annales, a seminal study on the subject.
+In 1974 Jean Bérenger published "Pour une enquête européenne, l'histoire du ministeriat au XVIIe siècle" in Annales, a seminal study on the subject.
 According to Bérenger, the simultaneous success of minister-favourites in several monarchies of the 17th-century was not coincidental, but reflected some change that was taking place at the time.
 J.H.
-Elliott and Laurence Brockliss's work (that resulted in the collection of essays The World of the Favourite), undertaken to explore the matter put forward by Bérenger, became the most important comparative treatment of this subject.
+Elliott's and Laurence Brockliss's work (which resulted in a collection of essays, The World of the Favourite), undertaken to explore the matter put forward by Bérenger, became the most important comparative treatment of this subject.